cloudogu/dogu-development-docs/docs/important/relevant_functionalities_en.md

       - e.g. eco.example.com
       - This value may change during operation.
 See also the section on [Changeability of the FQDN](#changeability-of-the-fqdn).
    - `/config/_global/domain`
-      - the domain portion of this Cloudogu EcoSystem instance that dogus can use to send mail.
+      - the domain portion of this Cloudogu EcoSystem instance, often identical with the mail domain.
       - e.g. example.com
    - `/config/_global/mail_address`
       - the email address of the instance administrator
-      - e.g. petra.mustermann@example.com
+      - e.g. jane.doe@example.com
    - `/config/_global/admin_group`
       - the current name of the LDAP group whose members administer the Cloudogu EcoSystem instance in the UI.
       - This value may change during operation.
 See also the section on [admin group changeability](#changeability-of-the-admin-group).
 - Dogu states `/state/<dogu>`
-   - if the dogu defines a [HealthCheck](../core/compendium_en.md#healthchecks) of type `state`, then it allows the administrator and other dogus to get health hints on the dogu
+   - if the dogu defines a [HealthCheck](../core/compendium_en.md#healthchecks) of type `state`, then it allows administrators and other dogus to get health hints on the dogu.
    - In your own dogu e.g. set `doguctl state installing` when a longer installation routine is started.
 Just before the main process is started then use `doguctl state ready` to indicate a proper operating state.
    - In the EcoSystem host this can be checked with `cesapp healthy <dogu>`.
    - In other dogus this can be checked with `doguctl healthy <dogu>`.